 Get an International Driving Permit (IDP) if you intend to drive in Belgium.
-To use an International Driving Permit (IDP), you must get one before you depart Australia and hold a valid Australian driver's licence.
+To use an IDP, you must get one before you depart Australia and have a valid Australian driver's licence.
 This may be required by car rental companies.
-If you register as a resident with a local commune in Belgium, you are required to obtain a Belgian licence.
+If you register as a resident with a local commune in Belgium, you'll need to get a Belgian licence.
 You must be at least 18 years of age to drive a car.

 Driving in Belgium (Australian Embassy website)

 Check with your travel insurer whether your policy covers you when riding a motorcycle.
 Wear, and ensure your passenger wears, a correctly fastened and approved helmet.

 Only use licensed, official taxis.
 Assaults and robberies have occurred in unlicensed taxis.
 Unlicensed taxis often target high-traffic destinations such as airports, train stations and other tourist locations.
 Rideshare options such as Uber have been subject to legal action but remain available.

 Be aware of pickpockets operate on intercity and international trains travelling through Belgium.
 Pay close attention to valuables and your passport on trains and other forms of public transport.
 See

 Belgian Rail for information on bookings and service interruptions.

 A number of international cruise ships service ports in Belgium, including international river cruises.
 There is also an international passenger service from Zeebrugge.

 The Australian Government does not provide information on the safety of individual commercial airlines or flight paths.
 See instead the

 Aviation Safety Network for information on aviation safety in Belgium.